 The carrying values of investments in controlled entities are reviewed for impairment at each reporting date.
-The recoverable amount of investments in and loans to controlled entities is the higher of estimated fair value less costs to sell and value in use.

 p) Intangible assets

 The only intangible assets recognised by the group are software assets.
 The amounts capitalised represent the acquisition cost of software used in the design, development and administrative activities of the group.
 These amounts are amortised over a period of no more than three years, and are assessed for impairment on an annual basis.
 At present intangible software assets are fully written down, with zero carrying value.